 - 19. Dual or multiple-listed issuers must ensure, as far as practicable, simultaneous dissemination of information in the different markets and, if that is impracticable (e.g. for time zone differences), that the information is disseminated before the market opens in Hong Kong. - 20.
 For A and H share issuers, the Exchange and the PRC Exchanges closely co-ordinate and communicate as simultaneous trading halts in both markets are generally necessary to maintain a fair and orderly market in the trading of the respective A and H shares.
 If an A and H share issuer has unpublished material information warranting a trading halt in both markets, such trading halt requests should be made by the issuer with both exchanges simultaneously.
 The issuer should also release its announcement containing the material information in both markets simultaneously such that, as far as practicable, trading resumption can be achieved at both markets at the same time.
+In other specific circumstances where trading halt or suspension is required in one market, and not the other, under the respective home market rules, the A and H share issuer should announce the reason for the trading halt or suspension as soon as practicable to ensure that shares in the other market can continue to trade in an orderly manner.
 Issuers should also refer to the Exchange's "Frequently Asked Questions Series 29" published in relation to the Shanghai-Hong Kong Stock Connect.

 IV.
-Keeping the market well informed during a trading halt KEEPING THE MARKET WELL INFORMED DURING A TRADING HALT
+Keeping the market well informed during a trading halt

 - 21. Under the Listing Rules, listed issuers must release an announcement promptly after a trading halt is effected to inform the market of a reason for its trading halt, e.g. "trading in the shares of Issuer A ... has been halted ... pending the release of an announcement containing inside information...".
 To make such announcements meaningful, listed issuers should disclose details (such as the subject of the transaction and the applicable Listing Rule classifications) on the reason for the trading halt, e.g. "trading in the shares of Issuer A ... has been halted ... pending the release of an announcement about a further issuance of equity securities amounting to 5% of Issuer A's existing issued shares which would constitute a connected transaction for the purpose of the Listing Rules and Inside Information for the purpose of the SFO..." - 22.
-If a trading suspension cannot be avoided and significant time is expected to be needed to prepare and release the relevant material information, listed issuers should nevertheless publish periodic updates ("holding announcements") on their progress towards such preparation of information disclosure and trading resumption. - 23.
+If a trading suspension cannot be avoided and significant time is expected to be needed to prepare and release the relevant material information, listed issuers should nevertheless publish periodic updates (holding announcements) on their progress towards such preparation of information disclosure and trading resumption. - 23.
 Listed issuers are reminded that, under Section 307B(1) of the SFO, they must disclose their Inside Information as soon as reasonably practicable.
 This legal obligation exists irrespective of whether trading in its listed securities is suspended or otherwise.

-V.Administrative mattersADMINISTRATIVE MATTERS
+V. Administrative matters